 - Trucks Cartel: The Firm has been retained by several large multinational companies to assess losses stemming from the fourteen-year cartel in the medium and heavy trucks sector, and to offer advice on recoupment.

-The practice group consists of former prosecutors and large firm lawyers who have spent their entire careers prosecuting high-profile securities cases and complex frauds.
+The practice group consists of former prosecutors and large firm lawyers who have spent their entire careers prosecuting high-profile securities and complex fraud cases.
 We routinely handle cases against the nation’s largest companies and have the lawyers, experience, and resources necessary to obtain the greatest possible recovery for our shareholder clients.

 Examples of representative cases include: